Documentationgod/sst_announcement/README.md

 ### How It Works

 - Rate limits are tracked per IP address using the `x-forwarded-for` or `x-real-ip` headers
+- IP detection prioritizes `x-forwarded-for` (first IP in comma-separated list), then `x-real-ip`, then falls back to request IP
 - Each rate limit window resets after the specified time period
 - When a limit is exceeded, a `ForbiddenError` is thrown with the message: "Too many requests, please try again later."
 - The rate limiter uses an in-memory Map store (resets on server restart)

+### Using Authentication Middleware

+The system includes a shared `authenticateRequest` helper in `lib/middleware/withAuth.ts` that combines:
+- Rate limiting
+- User authentication
+- Domain validation
+- Role-based authorization

 ### Customization